Items with an asterisk (*) are also in the glossary.

 Brainstorm: The act of writing down everything we can think of about a topic, without giving any of the ideas a value judgment until later.
 It often helps to do this over several days, so our mind can mull over the topic and come up with new ideas and new connections.
 We can ask other people to contribute their ideas.
 A thorough brainstorm is an ideal way to begin writing a detailed Training Plan* and an Individual Education Program*.
 We can use the mind mapping* format to lay out our brainstorm ideas.

-Capturing: If we click&treat at the moment the horse does a behavior that we like, we can ‘capture’ the complete behavior*.
+Capturing: If we click&treat the moment the horse does a behavior that we like, we can ‘capture’ the complete behavior*.
 For example, the first time a horse touches his nose to a target we are holding out to him, we click&treat to ‘capture’ the specific complete behavior of ‘put your nose on this target’.

 Other examples are click&treat for forward movement, backing up, following us, coming toward us, a stretching bow, pawing, rearing, lowering the head, transitions between gaits, ear position, relaxed body language.
 Once the horse links the behavior to the click&treat, we can add touch, gesture and voice signals to the behaviors if we want to be able to request them.

-Capturing is ideal for adding naturally-occurring behaviors, or behaviors we can arouse with the horse’s curiosity, into the horse’s repertoire.
+Capturing is ideal for adding naturally occurring behaviors, or behaviors we can arouse with the horse’s curiosity, into the horse’s repertoire.

-Chaining: Linking together a number of tasks where each one relates to the task that has gone before.
+Chaining: Linking together several tasks where each one relates to the task that has gone before.
 For example, if we want to ride our horse with a saddle, we start with building confidence with a saddle pad.
 Then we might run a rope around the horse’s girth, so we can tighten and loosen it to simulate a girth.
 Then we introduce the saddle, first as an object to explore, then on the horse’s back.

 Charging the Clicker: When we first introduce a marker sound followed by a food treat, the horse has no idea that the sound and food are connected.
 We ‘charge the clicker’ by pairing the sound with the treat until the horse understands that when he hears our distinct marker sound, a treat will follow.
-Ways to do this are outlined in Chapter One.
+Ways to do this are outlined in Chapter Fifteen.

 Click Point: The specific behavior* (or end of a behavior chain*) we are presently actively seeking to reward with a click&treat.